 You can freeze them for cool relief for engorged breasts or sore nipples, lastly around 20 minutes.
 For heat relief pop in the microwave for around 40 seconds and you get heat for around 15-30 minutes.
 A perfect solution to help you stimulate your let down before breastfeeding or pumping.
 As you can’t get the pillows wet, you need to use them with breast pads, but they include a pair in the pack which is a bonus.

 Pros: Soft, high quality, natural, recyclable, heat quickly

 2. Lansinoh TheraPearl 3-in-1 Breast Therapy

-Made form 100% polyester, which is BPA and latex free, they are reusable and easy to wipe clean.
+Made from 100% polyester, which is BPA and latex free, they are reusable and easy to wipe clean.
 For heat therapy heat in the microwave for 15 seconds which hold the heat for around 10-15 minutes.
-You can also pop in the freezer for a minimum 2 hours which will provide cool relief again for around 10-15 minutes.
+You can also pop in the freezer for a minimum of 2 hours which will provide cool relief again for around 10-15 minutes.